-Ripple current, less than 100 m Ω equivalent series resistance (ESR), and temperature are major considerations when selecting input capacitors.
-Unlike polymer-tantalum capacitors, regular tantalum capacitors are not recommended for the input bus.
-These capacitors require a recommended minimum voltage rating of 2 x (max. dc voltage + ac ripple).
+Ripple current and less than 100 m Ω equivalent series resistance (ESR) values are the major considerations, along with temperature, when designing with different types of capacitors.
+Unlike polymer tantalum, conventional tantalum capacitors have a recommended minimum voltage rating of 2 x (maximum dc voltage + ac ripple).
 This is standard practice to ensure reliability.
-There were no tantalum capacitors, with sufficient voltage rating, found to meet this requirement.
-When the operating temperature is below 0 °C, the ESR of aluminum electrolytic capacitors increases.
-For these applications Os-Con, polymer-tantalum, and polymertantalum types should be considered.